 Pastor Kirk closes out this sermon series by applying the “Jesus Stack” to the life of Joseph and offers insight to how this principle can allow us to have the right perspective in our own lives.

-Series: Powerful People
+Podcast: Powerful People

 Pastor Kirk continues the conversation about how we can live fruitful and effective lives no matter what gets thrown at us in life by uncovering more keys from the life of Joseph.